 - The development of a healthy respect for electricity

-Depending upon the specific field of the industry in which the individual is working, there are many other benefits available.
-However, the main focus will often be upon increasing safety for both the technician and the person who will be living or working in proximity to the electricity.
+Depending upon the specific industry field in which the individual is working, there are many other benefits available.
+However, the main focus will often be upon increasing safety for both the technician and the person living or working in proximity to the electricity.

 How to Determine the Training Needs of Individuals and Businesses